Financial Information for Students

 As mentioned above, OSAP will no longer be producing paper loan/grant certificates.
 Once you have printed your Master Student Financial Assistance Agreement (MSFAA), take it to a postal outlet (Student Services has a list of designated postal outlets) to be forwarded to the National Student Loans Service Centre.
 You will be required to present your SIN card, a photo ID (student card) and a VOID cheque at the postal outlet.
 Your loan will be directly deposited into your bank account within 7 days.

 If you did not qualify for OSAP or don't require funding, and have previous OSAP loans, you will still need to have a paper OSAP Continuation of Interest Free Status (Schedule 2) form authorized.
-Drop into Student Services to have the form completed and return in a few days time to take it to Enrolment Services for data entry on the OSAP system to ensure that your previous loans remain interest-free.
+You will need to complete or hand in the form at the Registrar & Student Engagement Office on the 4th floor at specific times of the year to have the form completed and return in two days time to take it to Enrolment Services for data entry on the OSAP system to ensure that your previous loans remain interest-free.

 If you are receiving OSAP this year, you do not need to complete a schedule 2 form to keep your loans in interest-free status.
 If you are not receiving OSAP this year you must advise your lender(s) that you are registered.
 Complete a Schedule 2 form at Student Services.
 You must return to Student Services in 2 days to pick up the authorized form and take it to Enrolment Services, where the information is entered online to advise your lender(s) of your updated period of study dates.
 It is best to submit the Schedule 2 form early in the term so that the National Student Loans Service Centre and/or your bank know that you are in school and your loan does not go into repayment and interest does not accrue on your loan.